Golden ratio base: Avoid digits other than 0 and 1

 The subtraction seen here uses a modified form of the standard "trading" algorithm for subtraction.

 Division

 No non-integer rational number can be represented as a finite base-φ number.
-In other words, all finitely representable base-φ numbers are either integers or (more likely) an irrational in a quadratic field Q[√5].
-Due to long division having only a finite number of possible remainders, a division of two integers (or other numbers with finite base-φ representation) will have a recurring expansion, as demonstrated above.
+In other words, all finitely representable base-φ numbers are golden integers in Z[φ].
+Due to long division having only a finite number of possible remainders, a division of two golden integers will have a recurring expansion, as demonstrated above.